dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 nodes will reject them.
 Miners extend the arena, and in doing so, are rewarded with sats---the most precious objects in the world of Bitcoin.
 Anyone can participate in block production.
-All that is required is an energy source, a computer, and a communications channel.
+All that is required is an energy source and a communications channel.

 Herein lies the main difference when compared to fiat and in-game money: you don't have to rely on anyone to bring Bitcoin about.
 You can do it